jimmlucas/DVT-WGS/README.md

 The workflow was classified in order to:

-* Quality-(Fastqc): quality control raw data
+* Quality-(Fastqc): Performing quality control on raw data
-* Trimming-(Trimmomatic): reduce the noise and adaptators
+* Trimming-(Trimmomatic): Reducing noise and adapters
-* Quality control-(Fastqc): second quality control
+* Quality control-(Fastqc): Second round of quality control
 * Mapping-(BWA):
 * Identification of Duplicate-(GATK):
 * Filter of SNPs-(GATK):